-Much in a culture has to rest on unverified, agreed-on standards (see figure 1's middle level).
-Cultural outlets rest on such standards, and without good culture and its various ways of handling this and that with tact and good spirits, we would soon tire of the way we live.
-We should expect that.
+Allowing for "room on the top", as for Einstein, and "room for worse in the basement, such as Inquisition practices," the three general ways above may work fine in unison and together, and separately.
+That is, the fruits can be good and entertaining too.
+Much in a culture has to rest on unverified, agreed-on standards (level 2 above) all the same.
+Cultural outlets rest on agreed-on standards, and without good culture and its various ways of handling this and that with tact and good spirits, we would soon tire of the way we live.
+We may expect that.

 With this in mind, one may consider some other points as well.

 I have learned that my total organismic sensing of a situation is more trustworthy than my intellect. - Carl R. Rogers, On Becoming a Person

 The good life . . . involves an increasingly tendency to live fully in each moment. - Carl R. Rogers, On Becoming a Person

 Positive psychology can help individuals do the right thing. - Daniel Torrance

 Acting well is not always easy and we often fail to do what is right despite our best intentions . . . we need practical wisdom (phronesis). - Daniel Torrance